Blueberry Banana Bread

 Frequently asked questions

 If you have a few days, you can put them in a paper bag and fold the top loosely.
-The ethylene gas that the bananas release will speed up the ripening process.
+The ethylene gas released by bananas will speed up the ripening process.
 Adding avocados or apples will hasten this process.
-But if you want to make your bread today, you can put your bananas on a baking sheet and bake them for 15 minutes at 250 degrees F. For even faster ripening, poke holes and put them in the microwave for a minute or two in 30-second increments.
+But if you want to make your bread today, you can put your bananas on a baking sheet and bake them for 15 minutes at 250 degrees F. For even faster ripening, poke holes and microwave for a minute or two in 30-second increments.

-Sometimes, we get urged to use more banana than the recipe calls to give it more flavor or moisture.
+Sometimes we’re urged to use more bananas than the recipe calls for to add more flavor or moisture.
 However, this can make your bread too moist.
 This can also be an issue if you have too many blueberries or use frozen blueberries.
 If you use frozen blueberries, do not thaw them and toss them in flour first.
 Another issue could be that your bread is not done cooking.
 Stick it back in the oven for a few minutes and see if that helps.

-On the other end of the spectrum, dry blueberry banana bread can be caused by too much flour.
-Use the spoon and level measuring method.
+At the other end of the spectrum, dry blueberry banana bread can result from too much flour.
+Use the spoon-and-level measuring method.
 First, gently spoon the flour into a measuring cup and then level it with the back of a knife.
 Do not scoop your flour.
 You will always end up with too much because it gets packed down.
 It may also be that you overcooked it.
 Another thing that can cause dry banana bread is unripe bananas.
 Always use overripe bananas, even if you have to cook them first.

 This issue has been a problem for many bakers until someone accidentally dumped their blueberries into the flour while cooking.
 You don’t have to do that, but you can toss them in two tablespoons of flour before adding them to the batter.
 This will prevent them from sinking to the bottom of the pan.